IASIL Bibliography for 2018

 FARAUT, Martine, ‘Les Tories, la famine et l’Irlande, une lecture de Blackwood’s “Edinburgh Magazine”, janvier 1844-décembre 1848 / The Tories, the Irish Famine, a lecture in Blackwood’s Edinburgh Magazine, Jan 1844-Dec 1848’, in Etudes irlandaises, 28:1, Spring, pp. 109-24.
 [In French].

 Note: for articles, the original title should be in italics, but not the translation; for books, both titles should be in italics.
-There should be a space before and after the slash; and indicate the language of the original in square brackets at the end.
+There should be a space before and after the slash.
+Indicate the original language at the end between square brackets.

 HASHIMOTO, I.Y., ‘On Seamus Heaney’s Hair’, in Iowa Review, 33:1, pp. 159-63.

-- If a book is published by two publishers (most often U.S and U.K.), please give both names and locations (and page numbers, if different); for example:
+- If a book is published by two publishers (most often US and UK), provide both names and locations (and page numbers, if different).
+For example:

-- Where there are several editors or authors, punctuation and initialling should be as follows:
+- Where there are several editors or authors, punctuation and initialing should be as follows:

 MALCOLM, D., KUBIŃSKA, O., & MODRZEWSKI, S., eds., Eseje o współczesnej poezji brytyjskiej i irlandzkiej / Essays on Contemporary British and Irish Poetry, Vol. 2, University of Gdańsk Press (Gdańsk).
 [In Polish].